devdattatalele/PyroMind/README.md

-# Automatrix: LLM Orchestration and Automation System
+# Krya.ai: LLM Orchestration and Automation System

 ### Overview
-Automatrix is an advanced orchestration system designed to enable automated interactions and code execution on local machine using powerful LLMs like OpenAI's GPT and Meta's LLaMA.
+Krya.ai is an advanced orchestration system designed to enable automated interactions and code execution on local machine using powerful LLMs like OpenAI's GPT and Meta's LLaMA.
 In this initial release, Automatixc  focuses on automating workflows and executing code efficiently, with a feedback loop for error handling and refinement.

 ## Demo